The Best Electric Weed Burners

 The mid-range price – this product isn’t the cheapest, but it is far from the most expensive.

-We liked how the heat gun has an adjustable handle, making it perfect for reaching into narrow areas.
+We liked how the heat gun has an adjustable and fully removable handle, making it perfect for reaching into narrow and smaller areas.

-The short power lead, as with many other products, the power lead was far too short.
+The short power lead, as with many other products, the power lead was far too short, so you’ll need an extension.

-The brand isn’t as well-known as Hozelock who manufacture a competing product.
+The brand isn’t as well-known as Hozelock or Draper who manufacture a competing product.

 4) Parkland Electric Weed Killer